pnjlavtech/terragrunt-infra-cicd/README.md

    state, and S3 bucket names must be globally unique.
 The name currently in the file is already taken, so you'll have to specify your own.
 Alternatives, you can set the environment variable `TG_BUCKET_PREFIX` to set a custom prefix.
-3. Update the `account_name` and `aws_account_id` parameters in [`non-prod/account.hcl`](/non-prod/account.hcl) and
+3. Update the `account_name` parameters in [`non-prod/account.hcl`](/non-prod/account.hcl) and
-   [`prod/account.hcl`](/prod/account.hcl) with the names and IDs of accounts you want to use for non production and production workloads, respectively.
+   [`prod/account.hcl`](/prod/account.hcl) with the names of accounts you want to use for non production and production workloads, respectively.
-4. Configure your AWS credentials using one of the supported [authentication mechanisms](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+4. Create several variables in including theAWS credentials using one of the supported [authentication mechanisms](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 ### Deploying a single module

-1. `cd` into the module's folder (e.g. `cd non-prod/us-west-2/qa/vpc`).
+1. In the tg_yaml env: section set "working_dir" to the module and location to be deployed (e.g. `cd non-prod/us-west-2/qa/vpc`).
-1. Run `terragrunt plan` to see the changes you're about to apply.
-1. If the plan looks good, run `terragrunt apply`.

 ### Deploying all modules in a region

-1. `cd` into the region folder (e.g. `cd non-prod/us-west-2`).
+1. In the tg_yaml env: section set "working_dir" to the location to be deployed (e.g. `cd non-prod/us-west-2`).
-1. Configure the password for the MySQL DB as an environment variable: `export TF_VAR_master_password=(...)`.
-1. Run `terragrunt run-all plan` to see all the changes you're about to apply.
-1. If the plan looks good, run `terragrunt run-all apply`.

 ### Testing the infrastructure after it's deployed